jordanopensource/nuha-web/content/findings/index.md

 ## Findings

-Findings content in Arabic will be in this folder.
+Findings content will be in this folder.
 This is the content for the findings main page.